SarahAKhan/sarah-hydejack/_volunteer/manjeet.md

 ## Volunteer Merch Product Developer for Manjeet Sarkar

 ## Overview
-Manjeet Sarkar is a rising standup comedian in the Indian standup community, who is well known for his social commentary on discrimination against marginalized groups in South Asian communities.
-I was inspired by his outspoken and acute delivery on these topics, and so while enrolled as a fulltime Computer Science student, I wanted to contribute to his efforts by leveraging the years of design experience I had accumulated thus far.
+Manjeet Sarkar is a rising standup comedian in the Indian standup community, well known for his social commentary on discrimination against marginalized groups in South Asian communities.
+I was inspired by his outspoken and acute delivery on these topics, and so while enrolled as a fulltime Computer Science student, I contributed to his efforts by leveraging the years of design experience I had accumulated thus far.
 This opportunity allowed me to design in a capacity that aligned more with my values and general outlook.
 I designed graphics for his upcoming tour to be used on merchandise to raise funds for expanding said tour.

 ![Manjeet Sarkar Untouchables tour key graphic](/assets/img/volunteer/manjeet/Manjeet_merchGraphic_Front_821w1410h.jpg){:.lead width="821" height="1410"}